Iglesia ni Cristo: Architecture

+The INC Central Temple, the largest single congregation of the Iglesia ni Cristo, can accommodate up to 7,000 people.

 The first chapel was built on Gabriela Street in Tondo, Manila in 1918, fashioned out of sawali (woven leaf panels), nipa and wood, typified the style and materials of the early chapels.
 After World War II, INC began to build concrete chapels, the first of these in Washington (Maceda), Sampaloc, Manila completed in 1948.
 Next came the chapel and former official residence of the executive minister in San Juan, Rizal (now San Juan City, part of Metropolitan Manila), designed by Juan Nakpil.
-The Central Temple, which opened on July 27, 1984, can accommodate up to 7,000 persons, and was designed by Carlos A. Santos-Viola.
+The Central Temple, which opened on 27 July 1984, can accommodate up to 7,000 persons, and was designed by Carlos A. Santos-Viola.
 It features octagonal spires, "fine latticework" and ribbed windows.
 Recent buildings are variations on the designs of the Central Temple.
 These are designed to accommodate 250 to 1,000 persons while larger churches in Metro Manila and provincial capitals can accommodate up to 3,000 persons.

-Although the church regards "decent" and "well-constructed" chapels and houses of worship as holy and the only fitting place to conduct worship services, INC churches outside the Philippines which were acquired from different religions were converted and underwent intensive renovations to meet the standard of INC worship services.
+The church regards "decent" and "well-constructed" chapels and houses of worship as the only fitting places to conduct worship services.
+INC churches outside the Philippines which were acquired from different religions were converted and underwent intensive renovations to meet the standard of INC worship services.